Chen-micslab/4D-diaXLMS/README.md

 DIA-NN (version 1.8.1) was used to process raw (.d) file using the 4D cross-linking spectral library.
 FASTA file was not selected.
 Other parameters was set as follows: ms1 accuracy, 15 ppm; ms2 accuracy, 15 ppm; precursor FDR, 1%; neural network class, single-pass model; quantification strategy, robust LC; cross-run normalisation, RT-dependent.
 ## License
 4D-diaXLMS is distributed under an Apache License.
 See the LICENSE file for details.
-## Contacts
-Please report any problems directly to the github issue tracker.
-Also, you can send feedback to moran_chen123@qq.com.